Logo

 Clean Sweep

-On your personal LinkedIn, Twitter or Instagram, you can remove connections that aren’t adding any value to your goals, whether they are professional or personal.
+On your personal LinkedIn, X or Instagram, you can remove connections that aren’t adding any value to your goals, whether they are professional or personal.
 While “unfriending”, “unfollowing”, or removing connections can sometimes feel uncomfortable, it’s a necessary step to stay focused.
-It’s also a good time for agencies and companies to check admin rights on company pages and clear out any legacy social media accounts or remove previous admins who may have moved on.
+It’s also a good time for construction marketing agencies and built environment companies to check admin rights on their company pages and clear out any legacy social media accounts or remove previous admins who may have moved on.

 Better connections